Showing posts with label Paitence. Show all posts

 The story...

 I've a prayer box where I place scraps of paper with recorded prayers that I'm trusting God with.
-I hadn't opened it for a couple months and was surprised of what I saw when I opened it this week.
-Positive and unexpected changes were happening with each request.
-If I was a little god, I'd never have planned them to work out the way they did.
-I'm thankful that I left them with God and resisted the urge to intervene and "help" them.
+I open the box, every month or so, and am consistently surprised at the answers I see.
+Unexpected answers for each request.
+If I was a little god, I'd never have planned the situations to work out the way they did.
+I'm thankful that I left them with God and resisted the urge to intervene to "help" them.

 The only church in town would pray for their hopes and needs and trust God for outcomes.
-Later, when they expectantly open their "prayer box" they'd find unexpected...
+Later, when they open their "prayer box" they'd find unexpected blessings and glimpses of the light and presence of God.

 Just for today...